 - Kazi DS, Bellows BK, Baron SJ, et al. Cost-effectiveness of tafamidis therapy for transthyretin amyloid cardiomyopathy.
 Circulation 2020;141:1214-24.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Computed Tomography, Echocardiography/Ultrasound, Nuclear Imaging, Hypertension

 Keywords: ACC Publications, Cardiology Magazine, Adipose Tissue, African Americans, American Heart Association, Algorithms, Amyloid, Amyloidosis, Anticoagulants, Aortic Valve Stenosis, Arrhythmias, Cardiac, Atrial Fibrillation, Atrial Fibrillation, Biopsy, Blood Proteins, Cardiomyopathies, Carpal Tunnel Syndrome, Contrast Media, Coronary Artery Disease, Diagnostic Errors, Diphosphates, Diphosphonates, Echocardiography, Electrophoresis, Equidae, Exercise Tolerance, Family Characteristics, Feasibility Studies, Gadolinium, Genetic Testing, Genotype, Heart Failure, Heart Ventricles, Hematologic Tests, Hemorrhage, Hospital Mortality, Hospitalization, Hospitals, Hyperlipidemias, Hypertension, Hypertrophy, Immunotherapy, Inpatients, Kidney Diseases, Laboratories, Liver, Magnetic Resonance Spectroscopy, Mutation, Myocardium, Neoplasms, Patient Readmission, Plaque, Amyloid, Pharmaceutical Preparations, Polyneuropathies, Prealbumin, Prevalence, Quality of Life, Radionuclide Imaging, Random Allocation, Risk, Severity of Illness Index, Standard of Care, Stroke Volume, Tachycardia, Supraventricular, Technetium, Thyroxine, Tomography, Emission-Computed, Single-Photon, Transcatheter Aortic Valve Replacement, United States Food and Drug Administration, Universities, Vulnerable Populations